keithjgrant/sidecar/src/pages/drinks/el-presidente.md

 tenBottleCandidate: true
 intro: Dry vermouth can be substituited for blanc vermouth (resulting in a slightly dryer drink, naturally).
 ---
-Stir all liquids with ice.
+Stir all with plenty of ice.
 Strain into a coupe glass.
-Garnish with orange twist.
+Garnish with orange twist and cocktail cherry.